janzenisek/dsg/README.md

 # dsg
-Data Stream Generator - a lightweight C# .NET based application, which parses TOML-configuration files for specifications of time series and streams them via MQTT.
+Data Stream Generator - a lightweight C# .NET based application, which parses TOML-configuration files for specifications of time series, generates these series and successively streams them via MQTT.